Midwifery Practice in Zones of Danger

 If you have never had the experience, it might be informative and enlightening for you to contemplate how truly unhealthy cultures of care and dysfunctional care teams operate:

 During one unfortunate period of hospital employment, I participated, for the first time, in an OB Unit's fever dream of Critical Events Team Training (CETT).
 Right away, the process was suspicious because the only "team participants" were the labor and delivery nurses and the certified nurse-midwives.
-No doctors, no residents, no NICU, no unit secretaries, etc. Just the already warring factions of RNs and CNMs.
+No doctors, no residents, no NICU (neonatal intensive care unit), no unit secretaries, etc. Just the already warring factions of RNs and CNMs.
 In her questionable wisdom, the "OB Women's Services Director (RN)" considered this to be a legitimate team training for CNMs experiencing OB emergencies.
 Adding insult to injury, the RNs from the unit were assigned to run the training scenarios, impersonating patients that we would encounter.
-(The hospital did have a sophisticated “learning lab” with stations to practice appropriate shoulder dystocia pressures and other competencies, but the facilities were available for the residents, only.)
+(The hospital did have a sophisticated “learning lab” with stations to practice appropriate shoulder dystocia pressures and other competencies, but the facilities were available for the residents only.)

 Tim Mossholder unsplash img